devjgm/papers/cpp_civil_time.md

 Each class is a simple value type with the same interface for construction and the same six accessors for each of the YMDHMS fields.
-These classes differ only in their *alignment* and their semantics regarding addition, subtraction, and difference.
+These classes differ only in their *alignment*, which is indicated by the type name and specifies the field on which arithmetic operates.

 Each class can be constructed by passing from 0-6 optional integer arguments representing the YMDHMS fields (in that order) to the constructor.
 Omitted fields are assigned their minimum valid value.
 Hours, minutes, and seconds will be set to 0, month and day will be set to 1, and year will be set to 1970.
 A default-constructed civil time object will have YMDHMS fields representing "1970-01-01 00:00:00".

 Each civil time class is aligned to the civil-time field indicated in the